-Ross Butler Played The Best Friend.
-He Wants To Show Asian Actors Can Do Even More.
+Ross Butler Played The Best Friend—He Wants To Show Asian Actors Can Do Even More

 “That’s the battle I am fighting,” he explains.
 “For Asian or ethnic people [to play roles] not specifically written for people who are Asian.”

 Now that Butler has “made it” he’s ready for the next step.
-He’s yet to receive top billing in a TV series or film, often portraying a member of a large ensemble (Riverdale, 13 Reasons Why, and superhero movie Shazaam, the sequel to which he’s set to film soon), or the “best friend” to a leading man, a la P.S.
+He’s yet to receive top billing in a TV series or film, often portraying a member of a large ensemble (Riverdale, 13 Reasons Why, and superhero movie Shazaam), or the “best friend” to a leading man, a la P.S.
 I Still Love You.
 Butler was recently inspired by a panel hosted by the Asia Society at the Sundance Film Festival, where Charlie’s Angels actor Chris Pang’s mention of an Asian James Bond brought laughter to the mostly Asian audience.

 “We were like, ‘Oh yeah, like that’s [ever] going to happen.’
 But then we all took a second and thought about it.
 [Actor] Daniel Kim said: ‘Well, that is the next step.
 Where an Asian person isn’t playing a [typically] Asian character, and that’s normal,’” Butler explains.
 “If there is an Asian James Bond, that would be great.
 Do I see that happening anytime soon?
 Maybe not.”